Welcome to Our Blog Hiking Ontario's Bruce Trail

 Leave No Trace Hiking Ontario.

 On both the East Coast Trail and Trans Canada Trail, over hundreds of days of wild camping in recent years, we always practice Leave No Trace Principles in nature.
-We follow the simple rule of leaving nothing behind in order to protect the environment, allow others to enjoy nature, and to foster responsible outdoor recreation.
-The easy to follow Leave No Trace Principles include:
+We follow the simple rule of leaving nothing behind in order to protect the environment, allow others to enjoy nature, and foster responsible outdoor recreation.
+The easy-to-follow Leave No Trace Principles include:

 (1) Plan Ahead and Prepare which means that we should all use gear and food that leaves no waste behind and creates a limited environmental footprint.